python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

   - Right-click on your Desktop and select `Open in Terminal`.
   - Type `bash student_config_script.sh` and hit Enter.
   - Let the instructor know if you see any error messages.
+- We will be using Github for many of our Python and SDR lessons.
+If you want, you may [create a free GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
+This will give you a repository in which you can save your work.

 <details><summary>Expand here for Manual instructions if the script does not work.</summary>